-In 2020, as a result of Brexit, the Company changed to the standard formula approach for calculating its Solvency Capital Requirement ("SCR") as set out in the Solvency II Directive.
+On 31 December 2020, as a result of Brexit, the Company changed to the standard formula approach for calculating its Solvency Capital Requirement ("SCR") as set out in the Solvency II Directive.
 Prior to this, the Company calculated its SCR using the M&G group's internal model (IM) as approved by the UK's Prudential Regulatory Authority ('PRA') and the Central Bank.

 During 2021 Q2 an error in the methodology of the market risk SCR calculation was identified.
 The error was identified as part of a review carried out by the Risk Function.
-As a result, PIA's standard formula methodology has been fully reviewed and the SCR has been recalculated.
-This Solvency and Financial Condition Report ("SFCR") has been restated and all relevant figures (including those below) reflect the amended position as at 31 December 2020.
-Following the discovery of the methodology error a number of management actions were enacted to improve the solvency position.
-As at 30 June 2021 PIA's solvency position was 149%, reflecting those actions.
+As a result, PIA's standard formula methodology was fully reviewed and the SCR was recalculated.
+The 2020 Solvency and Financial Condition Report ("SFCR") was restated and all relevant figures reflected the amended position as at 31 December 2020.